 Sonnenbrandt are a modern German synthpop trio, referring to themselves as Frau Sonne (Brandt), Herr (Jojo) Brandt and, er, Kpt.
 Korg (Stefan Bornhorst).
 The good Kapitan actually owns several pieces of vintage gear, their website showing him playing live with a Solina string synth and Korg MS10 and MS20s.
-I haven't heard 2004's Urlaubgruss Mit Sonnenbrandt EP, but their debut long-player, 2008's Gestern, is an early '80s-referencing album, full of fat, sequenced synths, better tracks including opener Herz Aus Geld, Diskolied and the brilliantly-titled Lars Vom Mars (go on, work it out).
+There doesn't appear to be any Mellotron on 2004's Urlaubgruss Mit Sonnenbrandt EP, but their debut long-player, 2008's Gestern, is an early '80s-referencing album, full of fat, sequenced synths, better tracks including opener Herz Aus Geld, Diskolied and the brilliantly-titled Lars Vom Mars (go on, work it out).

 'Korg' plays Mellotron (his own M400, three tape frames), with a choir part on Hollywood, although that would appear to be it.
 Anyway, a decent enough effort, if not to everyone's taste, but certainly not worth it on the Mellotron front.